Cloud Man: Ḣeyate Otuŋwe

 The agricultural colony Ḣeyate Otuŋwe (Note: Ḣeyate Otuŋwe was also referred to as Cloudman's Village or Eatonville by Taliaferro.) was established in August 1829 on the shores of Bde Maka Ska on the present-day site of Lakewood Cemetery in Minneapolis.
-He was elected chief of the community at approximately thirty-five years old and Ḣeyate Otuŋwe began to grow corn and potatoes.
+He was elected chief of the community at approximately thirty-five years old and members of the Ḣeyate Otuŋwe community began to grow corn and potatoes.

-Taliaferro and other white settlers in the area, such as Pond and his fellow missionary brother Gideon H. who came to live in the village, viewed Ḣeyate Otuŋwe as an experiment in "civilized life" for the Dakota, with Taliaferro referring to the community as "my little Colony of Sioux agriculturalists."
+Taliaferro and other white settlers in the area, such as Pond and his fellow missionary brother Gideon who came to live in the village, viewed Ḣeyate Otuŋwe as an experiment in "civilized life" for the Dakota, with Taliaferro referring to the community as "my little Colony of Sioux agriculturalists."
 Katherine Beane argues that what Taliferro viewed as a "progressive" move towards assimilation into European customs represented a step towards independence for a Cloud Man's band at a time when traditional Dakota practices faced existential challenges from white settlers encroaching into historically Dakota spaces.
 Beane suggests that in establishing Ḣeyate Otuŋwe, Cloud Man never "intend[ed] to forsake his identity as a Dakota man" and that "The change in subsistence patterns did not make the people of this village any less Dakota."
 Members of Ḣeyate Otuŋwe shared some of the corn they grew with members of other Dakota villages, prompting Taliaferro to give a speech to the village in September 1835, instructing them to cease the practice as counter to their self-interests; they did not.
 Cloud Man also traveled to Washington, D.C., in 1837 as part of a Dakota delegation and spoke to leaders of the Sauk and Meskwaki tribes regarding recent fighting between the two groups.

-As of 1839, the community had a population of 207 people: 54 women, 72 men, and 81 children. Ḣeyate Otuŋwe was abandoned that year as Cloud Man feared retaliation from nearby members of the Ojibwe, following a recent Dakota–Ojibwe war.
+As of 1839, the community had a population of 207 people: 54 women, 72 men, and 81 children. Ḣeyate Otuŋwe was abandoned that year as Cloud Man feared retaliation from nearby members of the Ojibwe, following the fighting of the Dakota-Ojibwe War reaching nearby.
 Cloud Man and his band moved to the shores of the Minnesota River, close to Bloomington, Minnesota.
-In 1851, Cloud Man moved with his band up the Minnesota River to near Yellow Medicine County where they joined a community of agricultural Indians, the Hazelwood Republic.
+In 1851, Cloud Man moved with his band up the Minnesota River to near Yellow Medicine County where they joined a community of agricultural Indians, which would become the Hazelwood Republic.
+His brother, Paul Mazakutemani, would serve as president of the Republic.
 During the U.S.–Dakota War of 1862, he was interned at the Pike Island concentration camp where he died during the winter of 1862–1863.
 The spot of his death and burial was near the place of his birth.

 In 2019, the Bde Maka Ska Public Art Project, commemorating the history of Ḣeyate Otuŋwe, was completed.